What is IDaaS?

 Finally, IDaaS should support use of digital identities that exist in enterprise directories like Active Directory, LDAP, HR and ERP systems as authentication methods.

 Some companies’ identity needs may go beyond SaaS IAM capabilities.
-Ubisecure, for example, offers a comprehensive Identity Platform with IAM deployment choices from Identity-as-a-Service, to private cloud (Platform-as-a-Service), to IAM software deployed on-premise in the organisation’s datacenter.
+Ubisecure, for example, offers a comprehensive Identity Platform with IAM deployment choices from Identity-as-a-Service, to private cloud (Platform-as-a-Service), to IAM software deployed on-premise in the organisation’s datacenter with local user directory(s).

 Why would my business need IDaaS?